 Caching in Yii2 and speed comparisons

-Most of the time developers tend to ignore caching completely without realizing that it could make or break their applications.
+Most of the time, developers ignore caching entirely without realizing it could make or break their applications.
 Users are easily distracted.
-Even a single second delay in load time could mean you lose a customer or a user to a competitor.
+Even a single-second delay in load time could mean you lose a customer or a user to a competitor.

 Yii2 framework stands out for supporting caching out of the box.
 It supports fragment caching, data caching, page caching and dynamic content.
 The caching storage component can be swapped without having to change the code that uses the cache

-In this tutorial, we are going to discuss the most commonly used caching components supported in Yii2, learn how to configure them and finally use basic examples to test and compare the speeds of the components.
+In this tutorial, we will discuss the most commonly used caching components supported in Yii2, learn how to configure them and finally use basic examples to test and compare the speeds of the components.

 Cache Configure

-The first step is to configure the cache component to use one of the Yii2 available components.
+The first step is configuring the cache component to use one of the Yii2 available components.
 This is done in the config cache section.
-For example, to use file caching component, all we need to do is to configure the section as shown below:
+For example, to use a file caching component, all we need to do is to configure the section as shown below:

 'cache' => [